oxan/hapt/README.md

 ### Configuration
 Once the package is installed, you must update the configuration in `/etc/config/hapt`.
-At minimum the `host` option should be set to the address of your Home Assistant installation, and the `token` option to a Home Assistant [long-lived access token][token] (these can be generated in the Home Assistant web interface).
+At minimum the `host` option should be set to the URL of your Home Assistant installation (including the scheme, e.g. `http://homeassistant:8123`), and the `token` option to a Home Assistant [long-lived access token][token] (these can be generated in the Home Assistant web interface, on the Security page of your user profile).

 The `consider_home_connect` and `consider_home_disconnect` settings can be used to configure for how long (in seconds) after the first association and last disassociation event the device should be considered home.
 Since Home Assistant